 - "EX models are smooth and composed overall, with minor pattering over road imperfections.
 Hybrids ride similarly, though their heavier curb weight allows for larger bumps to be felt more." -- Consumer Guide

 - "The steering is quick, weighty, and precise, the ride taut but not brittle." -- Car and Driver (2011)

 - "Hybridization hasn't done favors for the Optima's brakes either, as they lack finesse in city driving. … Its braking force is often a half-beat behind in responding to pedal pressure, and feel is nonexistent. … You feel the extra mass, sure, but the ride remains compliant in a way that many hybrid cars aren't.
 The Kia soaks up even crappy roads with dignity." -- Edmunds (2011)

 Next Steps: Kia Optima Hybrid

-- Find low financing rates for the Kia Optima Hybrid
+- View the best prices for the 2013 Kia Optima Hybrid

 - See Affordable Midsize Cars rankings